cran-task-views/CompositionalData/CompositionalData.md

 analysis in R, implementing functions to conduct basic operations and calculations, log-ratio representations, data visualization and some common statistical analyses.
-They, typically accompanying a published monograph, provide an environment compatible with the basic properties of compositional data to those approaching the methodology from diverse domains.
+They, typically accompany a published monograph and provide an environment for analysis compatible with the basic properties of compositional data for those approaching the methodology from diverse domains.

--   `r pkg("compositions", priority = "core")`: once a class for the data is set, corresponding to the assumed underlying geometry (either compositional, `acomp` class, or multivariate positive data, `aplus` class), the package operates through functions for their consistent analysis and modelling; including descriptive statistics, visualization, statistical testing, and multivariate analysis (e.g. principal component analysis, clustering, MANOVA and regression).
-Also implements some geostatistical tools such a variogram for compositions and compositional ordinary kriging.
+-   `r pkg("compositions", priority = "core")`: once a class for the data is set, which corresponds to the assumed underlying geometry (either compositional, `acomp` class, or multivariate positive data, `aplus` class), the package operates through functions for their consistent analysis and modelling; including descriptive statistics, visualization, statistical testing, and multivariate analysis (e.g. principal component analysis, clustering, MANOVA and regression).
+It also implements some geostatistical tools such a variogram for compositions and compositional ordinary kriging.
 This package is linked to the monograph
 [van den Boogaart and Tolosana-Delgado (2013)](https://link.springer.com/book/10.1007/978-3-642-36809-7) and supports the analyses and examples therein.